UWCS/stardust/content/about/lan/_index.md

 **How often do LANs take place?**

-In the first two terms we run two LANs in each.
-These usually happen around weeks 4 and 8, but check our events page to be sure.
-In term 3 we run Summer LAN instead, and that takes place from Monday to Friday Week 10.
+There is generally 1 LAN per term.

 **How long do they last?**

-Our LANs all last 48 hours (Friday evening to Sunday Evening) with the exception of Summer LAN, which lasts 104 hours (10am Monday to 6pm Friday).
+Our LANs all last 48 hours (Friday evening to Sunday Evening).

 **Do I have to be there the whole time?**

 No!
-Especially during Summer LAN; that would not be advised.
-LANs are drop-in events, and there will always be a member of exec in the room, supervising and keeping an eye on your belongings.
-Feel free to come and go as you like.
+Whilst there will always be an exec presence at LAN, UWCS does not condone staying up for extended periods of time.

 **Can I sleep at LAN?**